Which Vegas NightClubs?

 Pure: Caesars, Doors at 10PM, Men $30, Women $20, Local Industry Free.

-Wednesday night offers more of a distinct variety of nightlife options as Surrender at Wynn has a very beautiful outdoor pool area open in addition to their interior nightclub, The ACT Nightclub at Palazzo has a provocatively inspired show that enhances their club environment, LAVO, also inside Palazzo, is your high-energy intimate nightclub, LAX inside Luxor is great for Top 40 and House mixes, while Ghostbar at Palms provides a great view and an eclectic local crowd.
+Wednesday night offers more of a distinct variety of nightlife options as Surrender at Wynn has a very beautiful outdoor pool area open in addition to their interior nightclub, LAVO, also inside Palazzo, is your high-energy intimate nightclub, Light Nightclub inside Mandalay Bay, LAX inside Luxor is great for Top 40 and House mixes, while Chateau at Paris provides a great view with it’s rooftop party.

 Surrender – Wynn